St Georges Market, Belfast

 Updated weekly

-St George’s Market is a neighbourhood in Belfast, Northern Ireland, home to 20 ranked independent restaurants and bars.
-20 are trending hot this week.
-Rankings updated weekly from 43,330 live Google reviews.
+St Georges Market is a neighbourhood in Belfast, United Kingdom, home to 20 ranked independent restaurants and bars.
+All trending hot this week.
+Rankings updated monthly from 48,035 live Google reviews.

 How to Get There